My glass shall not persuade me I am old,

 reading, built so logically into the Sonnets, gives them their capacity to evoke

-credibly the multiplicity and reflexivity of understanding.
+credibly the multiplicity and reflexivity of understanding - and love.

 As an unperfect actor on the stage,